mecid/mecid.github.io/_posts/2019-07-31-introducing-container-views-in-swiftui.md

 }
 ```

 Here we have a simple view which fetches and renders my starred repositories.
-It looks very straightforward, but there is a massive problem.
-FavoritesView mixes data fetching plus rendering, and because of that, we can't reuse this view.
+It looks very straightforward, but there is a massive problem. *FavoritesView* mixes data fetching plus rendering, and because of that, we can't reuse this view.
 For example, I want to use it to render a user's repositories or repos search result.
 To make it possible, let's start our refactoring process.

 #### Composition
 As you can see, *SwiftUI* uses mainly value types instead of classes and built on top *Composition over Inheritance* principle.
-Let's follow this way by decomposing our *FavoritesView* into few small composable views.
+Let's follow this way by decomposing our *FavoritesView* into a few small composable views.

 ```swift
 import SwiftUI